Ciara & Russell Wilson's Kids Will Have You Stepping Up for Halloween

 In new photos posted on social media, the "I Bet" singer shared photos from a festive Halloween photo shoot.
 Let's just say Michael Jackson and Janet Jackson would be totally impressed.

 In costumes perfected by Michael Costello, Future Jr. channeled the late King of Pop with a pink tuxedo.
 As for Sienna, she rocked her pink dress and feather boa while grabbing the mic and channeling her inner pop star.
 "The Jacksons," Ciara captioned the photos on Instagram before receiving rave reviews from friends and fans including Janet herself.

+Michael spilled exclusive details on the great lengths taken to bring Ciara's creative vision to life, telling E!
+News she was "very hands on" throughout the design process.
+Working under a tight deadline, the world-famous designer said it took between three and four days to complete Future Jr. and Sienna's ensembles and each cost between $1,200 to $1,400.

+"I think the costumes are just super special because they're fun, they're youthful, they're a timeless classic," Costello told us.
+"I like that Ciara wanted to do something vintage-inspired and super adorable.
+I love the thought and creative process behind it.
+It's just fun!
+And it's refreshing because I'm kind of sick and tired of seeing superheroes and zombies everywhere."

 And for those curious to know which concert they are reenacting, the fans quickly remembered a famous show with Michael and Janet online.
 Pretty good rendition, right?